Xety/ServerPilot/README.md

   * Edit the following file as `administrator` / `root`
     * Ubuntu/Mac OS X : `/etc/hosts`
     * Windows : `C:\WINDOWS\system32\drivers\etc\hosts`
-  * Add the follow code in this file :
+  * Add the following code in this file :
     * `192.168.56.101 local.io`
     * If you plan to add sub-domains, you can add them now in the `hosts` file :
 ```